htcondor/htcondor/docs/man-pages/condor_submit.rst

  noop_job_exit_signal = <signal number>
     When **noop_job**\ :index:`noop_job<single: noop_job; submit commands>` is in
-    the submit description file and evaluates to ``True``, this command allows the job to specify the signal number that the job’s log event will show the job having terminated with.
+    the submit description file and evaluates to ``True``, this command allows the job to specify the signal number that the job's log event will show the job having terminated with.
     :index:`remote_initialdir<single: remote_initialdir; submit commands>`
  remote_initialdir = <directory-path>